Anthony Frederick

-Anthony Frederick (December 7, 1964 – May 29, 2003) was an American professional basketball player.
-A 6'7" forward from Santa Monica College and Pepperdine University, Frederick played in three NBA seasons.
+Anthony Frederick (August 7, 1964 – May 29, 2003) was an American professional basketball player.
+A 6'7" small forward from Santa Monica College and Pepperdine University, Frederick played in three NBA seasons.
 He played for the Indiana Pacers, Sacramento Kings and Charlotte Hornets.
 In his NBA career, Frederick played in 147 games and scored a total of 718 points.
 He was born in Los Angeles, California.
 He was selected by the Denver Nuggets in the sixth round (133rd pick overall) of the 1986 NBA draft.

 In addition to his time in the NBA, Frederick played four seasons in the Continental Basketball Association (CBA) for the La Crosse Catbirds, Mississippi Jets, Oklahoma City Cavalry and Rapid City Thrillers.
 He was selected to the All-CBA Second Team in 1991.

 Frederick died of an apparent heart attack on May 29, 2003, at the age of 38.